resulknad/eth-advanced-communication-networks/README.md

         The assumed bandwidth demand of additional traffic flows.
 Lower value wastes less bandwidth for small additional traffic flows, but may lead to congestion if the true demand is higher. controller_forward_mpls=True
-        Whether the controller should add MPLS headers in the control plane and recirculate the packet during the period where there are no paths installed for an additional traffic flow.
-Disabling this decreases the load on the controller, but leads to more packet loss for additional traffic flows. additional_traffic_purge_interval=5 (seconds)
+        Whether the controller should add MPLS headers in the control plane and forward the packet to the appropriate output port during the period where there are no paths installed for an additional traffic flow.
+Disabling this decreases the load on the controller, but leads to more packet loss for additional traffic flows.
+    additional_traffic_purge_interval=5 (seconds)
         The interval at which additional traffic flow paths are purge from the switches.
 Higher value decreases load on both the switches and controller, but leads to more wasted bandwidth.